rribeiro-ncode-pt/Sharepoint-Document-Library-Permissions-with-GraphAPI/README.md

 # SharePoint Permissions Exporter

-A .NET 8 console application that retrieves and exports file-level permissions from SharePoint Document Libraries to CSV format using the Microsoft Graph API.
+A .NET 8 console application that retrieves and exports file-level permissions from SharePoint Document Libraries to CSV or JSON format using the Microsoft Graph API.

 ## Overview